-3.1 Course Objectives
+3.1 Course objectives

-This course provides students with a foundation in financial reporting, Students evaluate the appropriate treatment of accounting transactions associated with assets and revenue, apply accounting principles under Accounting Standards for Private Enterprises (ASPE) and International Financial Reporting Standards (IFRS), and prepare financial statements.
+This course provides students with a foundation in financial reporting.
+Students evaluate the appropriate treatment of accounting transactions associated with assets and revenue, apply accounting principles under Accounting Standards for Private Enterprises (ASPE) and International Financial Reporting Standards (IFRS), and prepare financial statements.

-3.2 Course Format
+3.2 Course format

-Class time: The scheduled class time will be used by the course instructor in a variety of ways to support student learning.
-Class time may consist of lectures, hands-on application, problem solving, group work, and discussion.
+Class sessions: The scheduled class time will be used by the course instructor in a variety of ways to support student learning.
+Class sessions will include a blend of lectures, class discussion, problem solving and group work.

-Participation: Class discussion is expected so it is anticipated students are prepared for class.
+Participation: Class discussion is an integral part of each session.
+It is expected students are prepared for class by completing the readings prior to class.